bwu-dart-graveyard/polymer_ui_elements/README.md

 polymer-ui-field           | not started |
 polymer-ui-icon            | **ported**  |
 polymer-ui-icon-button     | **ported**  |
-polymer-ui-menu            | not started |
+polymer-ui-menu            | ported      | has issues
 polymer-ui-menu-button     | not started |
-polymer-ui-menu-item       | not started |
+polymer-ui-menu-item       | ported      | has issues
 polymer-ui-nav-arrow       | not started |
 polymer-ui-overlay         | not started |
 polymer-ui-pages           | not started |